atillatan/Enterprise-Angular-Project/README.md

-# Enterprise Angular Project
+# Build an Enterprise Grade Angular Project

-This project demonstrates how to build Enterprise Grade Angular Project.
+This project demonstrates how to build an Enterprise Grade Angular Project.
 [http://atilla.tanrikulu.biz/Making-Enterprise-Angular-Project-step-by-step/](http://atilla.tanrikulu.biz/Making-Enterprise-Angular-Project-step-by-step/)

-## When we want to build Enterprise Project, We always need following pieces/functionalities
+## When we want to build an Enterprise Project, We always need following pieces/functionalities

 - **User Interface and Design:** Bootstrap and Material Design give you easily create beautiful user interfaces, nowadays these two libraries is best practices